ecekt/visuolinguistic_signal_variation/README.md

 # WhisperX
 Install WhisperX following the instructions at https://github.com/m-bain/whisperX

 I use WhisperX to obtain the timestamps of the words uttered.
-Since the descriptions are in Dutch, I use the language_code ‘nl’, which loads the ‘jonatasgrosman/wav2vec2-large-xlsr-53-dutch’.
-If you don’t specify the language_code, WhisperX can detect the language, unfortunately for some Dutch audio it detected German.
+Since the descriptions are in Dutch, I use the language_code ‘nl’, which loads the Dutch model ‘jonatasgrosman/wav2vec2-large-xlsr-53-dutch’.
+If you don’t specify the language_code, WhisperX can detect the language.
+Unfortunately, for some Dutch audio, it detects German.
 Therefore, I suggest specifying the language.

 You can download the contents of the folders as .zip archives from https://drive.google.com/drive/folders/1KKQpzvzviqIU56-O1BIblAv_47ejSzuQ?usp=drive_link